redsun-acquisition/redsun-plugin-template/README.md

 ## Features

 - Installable [PyPI] package
-- [tox] test suite, testing various python versions and platforms.
+- [nox] test suite, testing various python versions and platforms.
 - `README.md` file that contains useful information about your plugin
 - Continuous integration configuration for [github actions] that handles testing and deployment of tagged releases